 The sidebar displays all plain text documents contained in the selected library’s folder hierarchy.
 Documents can be opened by selecting them, while other actions are available from the context menu, such as opening a document in the Finder or printing it.
 Some actions are available for folders as well, so for example a print action executed on a folder will print all contained documents as a single file.

-Markdown is a special syntax created by John Gruber and Aaron Swartz that allows you to add a little bit of formatting to your text.
+Markdown is a special syntax that allows you to add a little bit of formatting to your text.
 The advantage of the markdown syntax is that you can use it even (or especially) in a plain text document format, so any plain text reader can understand your text.
 This doesn’t mean any plain text reader can show you how the final result will be: you still need it to support the markdown language.

 To enable markdown, select Modus > Markdown.